Andrés Escobar (footballer, born 1991): Deportivo Cali

 Escobar returned to Deportivo Cali for the 2012 season as a loan spell.
 Escobar scored 5 goals in 35 matches during the 2012 and 2013 season in Deportivo Cali.
 He made his way back to Dynamo Kyiv on 30 June 2013.

 Évian

 On 19 July, Escobar would be loaned to Ligue 1 club, Évian, club that would play the 2012–13 season.

 FC Dallas

 On 14 February 2014, Escobar officially signed for Major League Soccer side FC Dallas on loan from Dynamo Kyiv.

 International career

 Escobar was called for the Colombia U20 squad for the 2011 South American U-20 Championship.
 He played 8 of the 9 matches that the team played in the competition and scored 1 goal, in the 37th minute of the 2–1 win against Bolivia U20.

 He also was called for the 2011 Toulon Tournament.
-There he played 4 matches, but did not score any goal.
+There he played 4 matches, but did not score any goals.
 Colombia was the champion of this tournament.